 Surgery may be required if the finger fracture is severe, as this will usually mean that damage has been done to nerves or tendons.
 Wiring, or screws may be utilised to help restructure your finger and bring back some mobility.
 A plaster cast will be applied post-surgery to help keep the finger in the correct position while it heals correctly.

 Recovering from a broken finger

-A broken finger will usually take around a month to heal – minor fractures can heal in as quick as a fortnight, while more serious fractures could require up to two months.
+A broken finger will usually take around a month to heal – minor fractures can heal in as quick as a fortnight, while more serious finger fracture treatments could require up to two months.
 It all depends on the severity.
 Although the finger may be healed, it will still take a further month or so for you to rebuild the strength in the affected finger.